Should I part exchange my car?

 What’s the part exchange value of my car?

-You’re unlikely to get your car’s full value when you part exchange.
-It’s the major drawback of trading in your car — you’re rarely in any position to negotiate your discount with the dealer.
 They’ll usually offer low on your old model, and take further cuts from the price that may not seem transparent.
-Often, it’s because they’re not looking to directly sell your old car on their own forecourt — they’ll in fact try to sell it at auction and make as much profit as possible.
+This is because they’re not looking to sell your old car directly on their own forecourt.
+In fact, they’re more likely to try to sell it at auction and make as much profit as possible.

 Essentially, you’re paying for the privilege of not having to take on the work of selling your car outright.
 When you sell your car this way, it’s a buyer’s market.